Detail of an illustrative print depicting a mealybug infestation on a stapelia

 Inspect

-One of the reasons mealies like stapeliads is because their compact growth form which provides hiding places.
-They tend to infest the roots and crown first, so lightly lift the edges of your plant to check for white cottony substance where stems contact the soil.
+Mealybugs tend to infest the roots and crown first, so lightly lift the edges of your plant to check for white cottony substance where stems contact the soil.
+If your eyes are good you may be able to spot the nymphs, but they can be easy to miss compared to a high-contrast white substance.

 Side-by-side of a stapelia then someone lifting up the stems at the edges to show beneath.
 A caption on the second image reads "pardon me"